Mark Villar: Secretary of Public Works and Highways (2016–2021)

+Senate of the Philippines (2022–present)

 Villar resigned as Secretary of Public Works and Highways effective October 6, 2021.
 On the same day, he filed his certificate of candidacy (COC) to run for senator in 2022.
 His candidacy is endorsed by President Duterte.
-He was named to the senatorial slate of UniTeam Alliance, having been endorsed by the tandem of Bongbong Marcos and Sara Duterte.
+He was named to the senatorial slate of UniTeam, having been endorsed by the tandem of Bongbong Marcos and Sara Duterte.
 He won in his first senatorial bid, ranking 6th out of the 12 winning senatorial bets with more than 19 million votes.
 He and his mother Cynthia Villar became the first mother-and-son tandem as incumbent senators since Loi Ejercito and Jinggoy Estrada in the 13th Congress (2004–2007).
-Villar was elected as the Chairman of the Senate Committee on Banks, Financial Institutions and Currencies and the Senate Committee on Trade, Commerce and Entrepreneurship.
+Villar was elected as a Senate Deputy Majority Leader (alongside JV Ejercito) and the Chairman of the Senate Committee on Banks, Financial Institutions and Currencies and the Senate Committee on Trade, Commerce and Entrepreneurship.

+Villar was the youngest member of the Senate during the 19th Congress.
+As senator, he sponsored of the Maharlika Investment Fund Bill which was approved by a majority vote.

 Personal life

-Villar is married to a fellow lawmaker, Emmeline Yan Aglipay, daughter of Edgar Aglipay and former Department of Justice Undersecretary whom he met during the 15th Congress.
+Villar is married to a fellow lawmaker, Emmeline Yan Aglipay, daughter of Cagayan Governor Edgar Aglipay and a former undersecretary at the Department of Justice whom he met during the 15th Congress.
 They have a daughter, Emma Therese.

 On July 15, 2020, Villar tested positive for COVID-19.
 He was able to recover from the disease.

+Villar also has a long time friendship with Bullet Jalosjos, fellow Nacionalista Party politicians, treasurer and spokesperson of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.